 It certainly seems as if United recognize the need to implement a similar system — otherwise why hire Ralf Rangnick, the Godfather of Gegenpress, in the first place?
 While incoming manager Erik ten Hag’s tactics are a bit different from Rangnick’s, there are enough similarities that he seems like a continuity hire.

 If United’s brass truly want to play that style, they’ll need the right players, as well as plenty of time to train and drill the team.
 While United has signed some players to suit a manager’s specific style (Marouane Fellaini for David Moyes, Daley Blind and Bastian Schweinsteiger for Van Gaal, and Nemanja Matic for Mourinho, for instance), the M.O. has been to chase the best available players and hope they work out.
 Mata was the first of many record-breaking transfers that had the effect of papering over the cracks at United rather than addressing foundational problems.
-Over the years, he would be joined by the likes of Angel Di Maria, Alexis Sanchez, Zlatan Ibrahimović, and Romelu Lukaku — players bought more their reputations than suitability.
+Over the years, he would be joined by the likes of Angel Di Maria, Radamel Falcao, Alexis Sanchez, Zlatan Ibrahimovic, Paul Pogba and Romelu Lukaku — players acquired more for their reputations than suitability.